-- 1. The Council may remit all general rates on any rating unit that is owned or occupied by a charitable organisation, and is used exclusively or principally for sporting, recreation or for the purpose of community good. - 2.
-The policy will not apply to organisations operated for private pecuniary profit, or which charge commercial fees (e.g. tuition fees, market level rent, non-subsidised goods or services). - 3.
-Organisations that are not registered as charitable entities under the Charities Act 2005 must, in making an application, include the following documents in support of their application: - a) Statement of objectives. - b) Full financial accounts for the three previous financial years. - c) Information on activities and programmes, including any charges for these, including identifying those that are limited solely to members and those that are available to the wider public. - d) Description of membership or clients. - 4.
-In respect of those rates referred to in sections 16 and 19 of the Local Government (Rating) Act 2002 (i.e. targeted rates) all other targeted rates will be charged at the applicable rate.
+- The Council may remit all general rates on any rating unit that is owned or occupied by a charitable organisation, and is used exclusively or principally for sporting, recreation, or community purposes. - 2.
+The policy will not apply to organisations operated for private pecuniary profit, or which charge commercial tuition fees. - 3.
+Organisations that are not registered as charitable entities under the Charities Act 2005 must, in making an application, include the following documents in support of their application: - a) Statement of objectives. - b) Full financial accounts. - c) Information on activities and programmes. - d) Details of membership or clients. - 4.
+In respect of those rates referred to in sections 16 and 19 of the Local Government (Rating) Act 2002 (i.e. targeted rates), only one uniform annual sewer charge will apply and all other targeted rates will be charged at the applicable rate.